vpsfreecz/vpsadmin/README.md

     $ rake vpsadmin:plugins:migrate PLUGIN=outage_reports

 ### Importing outages from the outage-list
-At vpsFree.cz, we've been reporting outages to outage mailing list.
+At vpsFree.cz, we've been reporting outages to the outage mailing list.
 All these mails have the same form, so it is possible to parse them and import them to the database. `utils/import_outage_list.rb` imports all outages in the given format from mailman archives to the database.

     # Change directory to the mailman archive for the chosen list:
     $ cd /var/lib/mailman/archives/public/outage-list